tnhung2011/mimeopen2/README.md

 you may keep care that on windows there are default edit and default open program for a file type.
-If you want to set the default edit program for a file type, you need first find out the progid and then find out the program execute path, after that just create HKEY_CURRENT_USER/Software/Classes/ext/shell/edit/command key and set the program path for it.
+If you want to set the default edit program for a file type, you need first find out the progid and then find out the program execute path, first associate the file ext with a progid by set **HKEY_CURRENT_USER/Software/Classes/ext** default value to progid, after that just create **HKEY_CURRENT_USER/Software/Classes/Progid/shell/edit/command** key and set the program path appending %1 for it.